A Goon's Deed in a Weary World: Plot

 Liz Lemon (Tina Fey) and Criss receive a message from Bev at the adoption agency, informing them that their children will arrive at the airport in a few days.
 Liz has other things on her mind however, as she prepares for a meeting with the Kabletown board to try to convince them to save TGS.
 In desperation, she orders her writing team to roll out their best work, Tracy Jordan (Tracy Morgan) and Jenna Maroney (Jane Krakowski) to conduct publicity, and Pete to slash the budget.
 Ultimately, they decide that they need a sponsor who is willing to be associated with the show, despite the controversy from Hazel's lawsuit.
 With no takers, Liz resorts to visiting an organization called Bro Body Douche.
 The organization agrees to sponsor the show, but only if it is retitled Man Cave and Liz adopts the nom de plume Todd Debeikis to hide the fact that she is a woman.
 Liz accepts and returns to work.
 She receives a phone call from Criss, who is annoyed that she is neglecting to join him in buying toys for their children.
 However, she is distracted once again when she discovers that the writers have done nothing, and that Tracy and Jenna have used their press time to instead promote Heads of State, a movie they are going to make together about interracial conjoined twins of different genders serving as United States co-Presidents.

 Meanwhile, new Kabletown CEO Jack Donaghy (Alec Baldwin) prepares to pick his replacement as president of NBC.
 He devises an unconventional plan, adapted from Charlie and the Chocolate Factory.
 He promotes Kenneth Parcell (Jack McBrayer) back into his old page role and orders him to give a tour of the building to the final five candidates for the job.
 He reveals to Kenneth that the candidates think the tour is just a formality before the final interview.
 Nevertheless, it is in fact the final interview, since the best time to judge a person is when they don't know they're being judged.
-Fittingly, the candidates themselves are all references to characters in Charlie and the Chocolate Factory (e.g. Mike Webb, who is looking at his smartphone in reference to Mike Teavee, a boy who does nothing but watch television; Veruca Saline; a morbidly obese Augustus [Gloop], and a gum-chewing woman dressed like Violet Beauregarde).
+Fittingly, the candidates themselves are all references to characters in Charlie and the Chocolate Factory (e.g. Mike Webb, who is looking at his smartphone in reference to Mike Teavee, a boy who does nothing but watch television; Veruca Salke [Salt in the original]; an obese Augustus Blorch [Gloop], and a gum-chewing woman dressed like Violet Beauregarde).
 Kenneth immediately bonds with one candidate, Charlie MacGuffin, after the pair simultaneously refer to a joke that had appeared on the Today Show earlier that day.
 As the tour progresses, MacGuffin's passion for and knowledge about the history of the network convinces Kenneth that he is the man for the job.
 Jack, however, becomes annoyed with Kenneth for interfering and dismisses him from the tour.